ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 filtering.
 These are based on the assumption that k-mers with relatively low abundance (low k-mer counts) in the input data were likely generated due to sequencing errors, and hence should be dropped.
-Moreover, to make the cleaning procedure more robust, the decision about filtering out a k-mer can be based on the median abundance of the unitig this k-mer belongs to.
+Moreover, to make the cleaning procedure more robust, the decision about filtering out a k-mer can be based on the median abundance of the unitig to which this k-mer belongs.
 That is, k-mers with low abundance are preserved if they are situated in a unitig with sufficiently many highly abundant k-mers.

 ::